ecalio07/enron/environment/README.md

 1. If you don´t have docker client, please install: https://store.docker.com/editions/community/docker-ce-server-ubuntu
 2. **Clone for first time or update local git repository**: **git clone https://github.com/ecalio07/enron-paper.git**
-3. Download docker image.
-Enter command in terminal: **sudo docker pull ecalio07/ia369z:4.0**
+3. Run image to create the container.
+Enter command in terminal: **sudo docker run -d -p 8888:8888 -v \<cloned enron-paper directory>\:/home/ds/notebooks ecalio07/ia369z:4.0**<br>
-4. Run image to create the container.
-Enter command: **sudo docker run -d -p 8888:8888 -v \<cloned enron-paper directory>\:/home/ds/notebooks ecalio07/ia369z:4.0**
+This command will download(pull) image ecalio07/ia369z:4.0 automatically if image is not available locally.
+After that, it will copy all content from you local cloned project directory into the docker container (/home/ds/notebooks) and run image in the container.<br>
-5. Go to the browser and paste the following url: **http://localhost:8888**
+4. Go to the browser and paste the following url: **http://localhost:8888**
-6. In jupyter(browser), access file inside folder deliver and following instructions.
+5. In jupyter(browser), access file inside folder deliver and following instructions.

 ==============================< **LOCAL SO WITH ANACONDA** >=======================